-It is not uncommon for the ABS module to fail on your Kia.
-One of the symptoms of the ABS module failing is the ESC (Electronic Stability Control) light turning on.
-The ABS module has ESC integrated in order to help you stabilize your car while cornering and avoid skidding during braking.
-Regardless of what you call this module be that ABS module, ABS pump, ESC control module, we will show you how to remove it on most Kia vehicles.
+One of the symptoms of a defective ABS module is the ESC (Electronic Stability Control) light turning on.
+The ABS module has ESC integrated which helps stabilize your car while cornering and avoids skidding during hard braking.

 The pictures in this tutorial are from a 2016 Kia Optima but owners of other Kia models such as Forte, Forte5, Rio, Sorento, Soul, Sportage, Rondo, Sedona, Borrego will find these DIY instructions helpful.

-Do not allow brake fluid to fall on the exterior paint of your car as it cause damage to your car.
+- Do not allow brake fluid to fall on the exterior paint of your car as it causes damage to your car.

-Disconnect the brake tubes from the ABS unit.
-The four brake lines that supply brake fluid to the brakes have a 10mm nut while the two other brake lines use 12 mm nut.
+- Disconnect the brake lines from the ABS unit using an 11 mm wrench.
+The four brake lines that supply brake fluid to the brakes are held in place with small nuts.

-Remove the bolts that hold the brake module in place.
-These are two 10 mm bolts that need to be removed.
+- Remove the ABS module.
+Remove the bolts that holds the brake module in place.
+Two 10 mm bolts that need to be removed.
 Now you should be able to remove the ABS brake module/pump.